itsmrpeck/sglobbylink/README.md

 # STEAM WEB API KEY NOTE (WHY THIS PROGRAM NO LONGER WORKS):

-I have revoked my Steam WEB API key for security reasons so this program will no longer work.
-If you want to build your own version of the program, add your Steam Web API key to line 21 of sg_lobby_link.c (#define STEAM_API_KEY "[REDACTED]").
+I have revoked my Steam Web API key for security reasons so this program will no longer work.
+If you want to build your own personal version of the program, add your Steam Web API key to line 21 of sg_lobby_link.c (#define STEAM_API_KEY "[REDACTED]").

 # How to use: